RyoCoder/TelegramRoseBotAutoBlocklist/README.md

 Later, use /connect command to use the blocklist commands in PM instead of group.

 Lastly, run the code and wait for it to end.
-It takes a long time then expected because due to message limitations of the bot, delays are used.
+Telethon may ask for your phone number and Telegram password in this step.
+Execution takes a long time then expected because due to message limitations of the bot, delays are used.
 In total, 200 second of extra time is used.